darshangummadi/HomeworkAssignment/README.md

 ### Prerequisites
 - **Java 8:**
   Ensure that Java 8 is installed on your machine.
-- **Maven or Gradle:**
+- **Maven:**
-  This project uses Maven or Gradle for dependency management and build configuration.
+  This project uses Maven for dependency management and build configuration.
 Make sure one of these tools is installed and properly configured.
 - **Spring Boot Dependencies:**
   All necessary Spring Boot dependencies are listed in your `pom.xml` or `build.gradle` file.